Novartis's cancer therapy wins UK backing after initial lymphoma snub

 Novartis already has NICE’s go-ahead for children and young people with aggressive acute lymphoblastic leukaemia (ALL) when other drugs have failed.

-The Basel-based company now has 26 treatment centres in the European Union and Kymriah is now commercially available to patients from 10 countries, it said.
+The Basel-based company now has 26 treatment centers in the European Union and Kymriah is now commercially available to patients from 10 countries, it said.

-Kymriah belongs to a new class of treatments, like Yescarta, called CAR-T therapies where disease-fighting T cells are removed from a patient and genetically modified to better recognise and attack cancer.
+Kymriah belongs to a new class of treatments, like Yescarta, called CAR-T therapies where disease-fighting T cells are removed from a patient and genetically modified to better recognize and attack cancer.

 They are then re-infused into the same patient where they can circulate for years to seek out and fight the disease.